A Comprehensive Guide to Microsoft SharePoint

 Some organizations find that SharePoint is outside their budget.
 In contrast, others appreciate that they can leverage their existing Microsoft 365 investment and tools.

-Then you’ll want to decide if you opt for an intranet in-a-box, out-of-the-box, or custom solution.
+Then, you’ll want to decide if you opt for an intranet in-a-box, out-of-the-box, or custom solution.
 Finally, consider whether you enlist the help of a third-party provider and benefit from a quick-to-deploy intranet built on SharePoint like Powell Intranet or go it alone.

-Ready to deep dive into SharePoint in more detail?
+Ready to dive deep into SharePoint in more detail?
 Here are some more articles that might interest you:

 Subscribe to our newsletter and receive the latest information about the Digital Workplace every month.